nvim-flutter/flutter-tools.nvim/README.md

     -- Invoking toString() has a performance cost and may introduce side-effects, -- although users may expected this functionality. null is treated like false. evaluate_to_string_in_debug_views = true,
-    register_configurations = function(paths)
+    -- You can use the `debugger.register_configurations` to register custom runner configuration (for example for different targets or flavor).
+Plugin automatically registers the default configuration, but you can override it or add new ones.
-      require("dap").configurations.dart = {
+    -- register_configurations = function(paths)
-        --put here config that you would find in .vscode/launch.json }
+    --   require("dap").configurations.dart = {
-      -- If you want to load .vscode launch.json automatically run the following:
+    --     -- your custom configuration
-	  -- require("dap.ext.vscode").load_launchjs()
+    --   }
-    end,
+    -- end,
   },
   flutter_path = "<full/path/if/needed>", -- <-- this takes priority over the lookup
   flutter_lookup_cmd = nil, -- example "dirname $(which flutter)" or "asdf where flutter"